-PBCC added the stained glass window in 2007.
-It is described in Bernard Bell’s sermon “The Big Picture” shown below and also available as a PDF file.
-The window was featured in the Cupertino Courier in the April 25th, 2007 edition.
-View the PDF of the article.
+PBCC installed the faceted-glass window in 2007.
+It is described in Bernard Bell’s sermon “The Big Picture” (below, and pdf).
+The window was featured in the Cupertino Courier (2007.04.25, pdf).

 PENINSULA BIBLE CHURCH CUPERTINO